• We’d like to clarify how SolarCloud credits (technically disbursements) are applied to your energy account.

 We are happy to notify you when SolarCloud is available in your country.
 Please use our Contact Us form here.

-Prices start from as little as $149 for one panel.
-This is a 100Watt virtual panel and comes compete with inverter, cleaning, maintenance and monitoring, so it is essentially a 100Watt solar system.
+• Prices start from as little as $139 for one panel.
+This is a 100Watt cloud based panel and comes complete with inverter, cleaning, maintenance and monitoring, so it is essentially a 100Watt solar system.

 People can buy as many solar panels as they want to offset their energy costs.

-It is very simple.
+• It is very simple.
 Think of it like Uber or Amazon, pretty much one click and it’s done.
-You can buy SolarCloud solar panels and monitor your returns conveniently from the SolarCloud website on your computer or smart phone.
+You can buy SolarCloud solar panels and monitor the credits to your energy bill conveniently from the SolarCloud website on your computer or smart phone.

 SolarCloud has a simple calculator to help you work out how many panels it will take to offset part or all of your energy bill.